Wisconsin Supreme Court tosses Trump election lawsuit

 Trump and his allies have suffered dozens of defeats in Wisconsin and across the country in lawsuits that rely on unsubstantiated claims of widespread fraud and election abuse.
 On Friday, the U.S. Supreme Court rejected a Texas lawsuit that sought to invalidate Biden’s win by throwing out millions of votes in four battleground states, including Wisconsin.

-Also Saturday, former Trump campaign attorney Sidney Powell asked the U.S. Supreme Court to hear a federal case she lost in Wisconsin seeking to order the GOP-controlled Legislature to declare Trump the winner.
+On Saturday, former Trump campaign attorney Sidney Powell asked the U.S. Supreme Court to hear a federal case she lost in Wisconsin seeking to order the GOP-controlled Legislature to declare Trump the winner.
 Powell has also lost similar cases in Georgia and Arizona.

+Also on Saturday, while the Supreme Court was holding arguments in Trump’s state case, a federal judge dismissed another Trump lawsuit seeking to overturn his loss in Wisconsin.
+Trump appealed that ruling.